-- 2.3.1 Material to Review.
-The College Dean or, in the case of the School of Pharmacy, the School Dean shall make available to the CPRC the recommendations of the DPRC and the Department Chair together with all supporting materials, including the complete personnel file and any written statements from the faculty member.
+2.3.1 Material to Review.
+The College Dean or School Dean/Director shall make available to the SLPR the recommendation of the FLPR and the evaluation, including the complete personnel file and any written statements from the faculty member.
+All will be included in the package received by the SLPR.